Lib-Jamun/Elements/README.md

 # Why this library?

-* This library Pickers competible with all screen sizes and device (Tab with 7' inches and 10'inches).
+* This Elements don't have any compatibilty and OS version Issues.
-* Library support both orientation that is portrait and landscape.
+* Elements support both orientation that is portrait and landscape.
 * Its simple and easy to use.
-* Its Customizable (Support Custom Themes).
+* Its Customizable with both xml and java code functions calls.
-* Minimum API is 15, but it'll probably work in API 9 and above, just make sure you test it out (we use `Support Fragment Manager`).

 ### All-in-One Setup